Dysproh/Dy2O3/README.md

 ### Rust for VexV5
 ###### (aka notnotnotvcs)

+### This repository is an archive.
+It was definitely cool when it was created, but [better things exist these days.](https://gitlab.com/qvex/vex-rt)

 ## WARNING
 This template is really not a good way to program your Robot.
 Several PROS features do not work at the moment, such as threads, and the mangled mess that is the Bindgen C API bindings is really terrible to use.
 I mainly made this for educational purposes.
 If you do choose to use this for competition, I am not responsible for anything, including losing autonomous, the head ref getting mad about you using an unsopported language, or thermonuclear war.